BruceICzw/task-keeper-weekly-log/README.md

 - Click on "New codespace" to launch a new Codespace environment.
 - Edit files directly within the Codespace and commit and push your changes once you're done.

-## What technologies are used for this project?

-This project is built with:

-- Vite
-- TypeScript
-- React
-- shadcn-ui
-- Tailwind CSS

 ## How can I deploy this project?

 To deploy this project, you can use platforms like Netlify or Vercel.
 Follow their documentation for deployment steps.

-## How the System Works

-### Daily Task Logging

-1. **Add Tasks**: Students can add their daily tasks through the `DailyTaskList` component.
-2. **View Tasks**: The tasks for each day are displayed in a list format.
-3. **Edit/Delete Tasks**: Students can edit or delete tasks as needed.

-### Weekly Log Compilation

-1. **Compile Weekly Log**: At the end of each week, students can compile their daily tasks into a weekly log using the `WeeklyLog` component.
-2. **View Weekly Logs**: Compiled weekly logs are displayed in a list format, sorted by date.

-### Exporting the Log Book

-1. **Generate Cover Page**: When exporting the log book, students will be prompted to fill in their details, including:
-   - Full Name
-   - Student ID
-   - Institution Name and Logo
-   - Company Name and Logo
-2. **Export as PDF**: The system will generate a PDF document that includes the cover page and all compiled weekly logs.

 ### Example Usage